sands-lab/flower_dcml_algorithms/README.md

 #### Private training

-Simulation of the accuracy achieved if every client trained independently on its own dataset:
+Simulation of the accuracy achieved if every client trains independently on its own dataset:

 ```bash
 python fl.py fl_algorithm=private_training
 ```

+*Comments*:

-*Comments*: this procedure is still implemented in Flower.
-This means, that at every epoch a sample of clients are sampled and trained with the parameters set in `base_config.yaml`.
+- this procedure is implemented in Flower.
+This means, that at every epoch, a sample of clients are sampled and trained with the parameters set in `base_config.yaml`.
+When evaluating the model, a random sample of clients is selected.
+The selected clients may or may not have been trained in the last epoch.
+If this is something you wish to avoid, set `global_train.fraction_fit` to `1.0`, so that every client is trained at every epoch.

 #### FedAvg